-Barry Bradford is a public speaker, historian, and an award-winning writer on popular culture who lectures internationally on leadership and personal empowerment.
+I am an award-winning motivational speaker, historian, and writer on popular culture, lecturing internationally on leadership and personal empowerment.

-Barry Bradford’s commitment to justice and his belief in an individual’s power to affect history led him to make history as the leader of the team that reopened the Mississippi Burning case and brought a murderer to justice.
+My commitment to justice and belief in an individual’s power to affect history led me to make history as the leader of the team that reopened the Mississippi Burning case and brought a murderer to justice.

-Furthermore, he spearheaded a movement to convince the State of Mississippi to clear the name of Civil Rights martyr Clyde Kennard.
+Furthermore, I spearheaded a movement to convince the State of Mississippi to clear the name of Civil Rights martyr Clyde Kennard.

-Barry’s successes in these high-profile cases, along with his many experiences, awards and recognitions, infuse his keynotes and workshops with conviction, humor, intrigue, and passion.
+My successes in these high-profile cases, along with my many experiences, awards and recognitions, infuse my keynotes and workshops with conviction, humor, intrigue, and passion.

-His work has won him awards from the President, Congress, and major Civil Rights groups.
-He is a former National Teacher Of The Year, Illinois State Teacher Of The Year and a winner of the prestigious Golden Apple Award for Excellence in Teaching.
+My work has led to awards from the President, Congress, and major Civil Rights groups.
+I am a former National Teacher Of The Year, Illinois State Teacher Of The Year and a winner of the prestigious Golden Apple Award for Excellence in Teaching.

-Barry lives in the Chicago suburbs with his wife, Mindy, an international corporate executive, and their two children, E.J. and Zack.
-He travels throughout the U.S. speaking for colleges, universities, and businesses.
-Barry holds a bachelor degree in Psychology and Communications from Goddard College (Plainfield, VT) and his Master’s Degree in Interdisciplinary Studies is from DePaul University (Chicago).
+I live in the Chicago suburbs with my wife, Mindy, an international corporate executive, and our two children, E.J. and Zack.
+I travel throughout the U.S. speaking for colleges, universities, and businesses.
+I hold a bachelor’s degree in psychology and communications from Goddard College (Plainfield, VT) and my master’s degree in interdisciplinary studies is from DePaul University (Chicago).

 Please visit the media center for photos, media articles, and video clips.